souffle-lang/souffle-lang.github.io/pages/docs/choice.md

 ---

-Souffle's choice construct impose one or more functional dependency constraints for a relation.
+Soufflé's choice construct impose one or more functional dependency constraints for a relation.
 With the choice construct, worklist algorithms such as spanning trees, can be expressed in few lines.

 A functional dependency `x -> y` on relation `R(x:number, y:number)` ensures that each `x` in `R` will uniquely define a value of `y`.
-For example, during the evaluation, if a set of tuples `{(1,1), (1,2), (1,3)}` are about to be inserted into `R`, Souffle only chooses arbitrary one of them (the first one in the evaluation order).
+For example, during the evaluation, if a set of tuples `{(1,1), (1,2), (1,3)}` are about to be inserted into `R`, Soufflé only chooses arbitrary one of them (the first one in the evaluation order).
 Any subsequent functionally dependent tuples will be ommitted.